aleliar/Fluent-UDF/README.md

 3.A transient time varying injection mass flow rate, define the start fuel flow rate as fuel_m1,  the final fuel flow rate as fuel_m2.

+4.Time vary from 0s to 0.6s, simply change the number if you want other time range.

-4.Place the tranSien.c under the same path as your case&data file.
+5.Place the tranSien.c under the same path as your case&data file.

+6.Way to use it:
-5.Open fluent, read case, User-define, Compiled, choose the UDF, build the lib*, load.
+1)Open fluent, read case, User-define, Compiled, choose the UDF, build the lib*, load.

-6.Change the inlet,outlet and injection with UDF
+2)Change the inlet,outlet and injection with UDF

 Notice: